C++ If Else - C++ Programming Tutorial

 C++ If-else Example:

-Let us take an example to illustrate the if-else statement in C++.
+Let's consider a scenario to demonstrate the if-else statement in C++.

 Example